kierancrown/ReactNativeExample/README.md

   I only had time to put in a few snapshot tests (very last minute admittedly)

-  I would have liked to have written some intergration and components test
+  I would have liked to have written some intergration and component tests

 ## Testing ✅